ZJULearning/efanna/samples_hashing/README.md

 Search with Hash Index (and a kNN Graph)
 ============
 We provide here the codes for search with hash index (and a kNN graph).
 The codes are used in our paper [A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search](http://arxiv.org/abs/1612.07545).
-Search with hash index together with a kNN graph actually is Iterative Expanding Hashing (IEH).
-It can be regarded as a special instance in the EFANNA framework.
+Search with hash index together with a kNN graph actually is Iterative Expanding Hashing (IEH)[1].
+It can be regarded as a special instance in the [EFANNA](https://github.com/fc731097343/efanna) framework.
 You need a hash index for search.
 Please use the [matlab codes](https://github.com/dengcai78/MatlabFunc/tree/master/ANNS/Hashing) of various hashing algorithms to generate the hash index.

 Benchmark data set